stacyhanawa/javascript_chart/README.md

 # CCS Chart

-Currency exchange rates from EUR to USD, AUD, GBP, and BRL for 4/10/2019 in a bar chart format
+Live currency exchange rates from EUR to USD, AUD, GBP, and BRL in a bar chart format

 ------